twonoise/usbmidi/README.md

 Midi 2.0-1.0 switch
 ----------------------
 As per [midi.org](https://midi.org/building-a-usb-midi-2-0-device-part-3) [4], here we have two Alternate Settings for MIDI 1.0 and 2.0.
 Unlike some other projects and musical instruments, there is no hardware switch.
-Linux kernel and Sound driver is responsible to select best mode via USB altset, and today it is MIDI 2.0.
+Linux kernel and Sound driver are responsible to select best mode via USB altset, and today it is MIDI 2.0.

 To fall back to regular MIDI 1.0, unplug board and: